 With elaborate thefts and a network of illegal traffic, hair moves fortunes in the global black market and gains prominence in Latin America

-Although the problem of hair theft to be sold in the black mark became more relevant between 2011 and 2013 when in the USA there were haircuts for up to $ 120,000 in hairdressing and beauty salons, this issue has once again, an armed group broke into the Vicente Suarez school in Acapulco, Mexico, to steal the hair of students and teachers at the beginning of this year.
+Although the problem of hair theft to be sold in the black mark became more relevant between 2011 and 2013 when in the USA there were haircuts for up to $ 120,000 in hairdressing and beauty salons, this issue has once again, an armed group broke IGNORE INTO the Vicente Suarez school in Acapulco, Mexico, to steal the hair of students and teachers at the beginning of this year.

 Leer en español: Pelo en el mercado negro: ¿cómo se obtiene y cuánto vale?